 The hip belt is yet another story.
 Here you have the TuningFork frame sheet for form-fitting over iliac crest hip bone.
 This is a split system designed for hugging the waist.
 The padding on the belt and in the lumbar zone is massive as it should be for a pack with such a capacity.

-Yet another feature which I love to see in the hip belt is the front V-shaped pull-forward adjustment webbing.
+Yet another feature that I love to see in the hip belt is the front V-shaped pull-forward adjustment webbing.
 This is the most comfortable and the most supportive design similar to what you have in Teton Sports Mountain Adventurer 4000 pack.

 In the video, you will see that the complete hip belt can be moved up and down, so its vertical position is adjustable.